 In-Service Withdrawals - Once every six months, a participant may withdraw all or any portion of his or her account attributable to employee after-tax contributions or rollover contributions.
 Once every six months, a participant may withdraw the vested portion of his or her account attributable to employer matching, or employer basic contributions contributed to the Plan before October 1, 2016.
-Once a participant has reached age 59 $\frac{1}{2}$, he or she can withdraw any portion of his or her vested account.
+Once a participant has reached age 591⁄2, he or she can withdraw any portion of his or her vested account.

 Hardship Withdrawals - In the case of hardship, as defined in the plan document, the participant can elect to withdraw up to 100% of his or her account attributable to employee elective or Roth contributions.
 Hardship withdrawals are limited to once every plan year.
-Employee contributions cannot be made to the Plan for a period of six months following the hardship withdrawal.
+For periods prior to January 1, 2019, employee contributions cannot be made to the Plan for a period of six months following the hardship withdrawal.